The Walt Disney World Railroad in Disney's Magic Kingdom has been closed now since December…

 In 2021 guests will be able to attend the “Disney’s Celebrate America!
 A Fourth of July Concert in the Sky” which is taking place on July 3 and 4th.

-At this point, Disney hasn’t announced that fireworks are coming back in time, but how strange would the 4th of July be without the annual extravaganza for guests at the end of the night?
-We’ll keep a close eye on this one as we are waiting to find out when fireworks are coming back to Disney World.
+Disney recently announced that fireworks are coming back starting July 1!
+It would have been terrible to spend another 4th of July be without the annual extravaganza for guests at the end of the night!
+Take a look at our post on when fireworks are coming back to Disney World for more info.

 Taste of EPCOT International Flower and Garden Festival